Example - 07 ChemApp Projects

 1. This project requires Python installed in your computer with the following modules: numpy, scipy and pywin32.
 Follow Python Automation link for instructions to install and setup Python to use it with SysCAD.

-2. This is mainly for demonstration of global multivariable optimization of a SysCAD + ChemApp Project using SysCAD COM Automation with Python, user must have a Licensed copy of ChemApp installed for this project to work.
+2. This is mainly for demonstration of global multivariable optimisation of a SysCAD + ChemApp Project using SysCAD COM Automation with Python, user must have a Licensed copy of ChemApp installed for this project to work.
 See ChemApp Overview for more information.

-3. This Example is based on the Nickel Laterite Smelter example above with slight modifications to introduce a calculation to a Global Error Function that allows an external Python script to optimize several targets simultaneously by manipulating various input parameters.
+3. This Example is based on the Nickel Laterite Smelter example above with slight modifications to introduce a calculation to a Global Error Function that allows an external Python script to optimise several targets simultaneously by manipulating various input parameters.

 4. Example cst database is based on published data and collated by M4 Dynamics Inc, Canada. (www.m4dynamics.com)